genesiscommunitysuccess/docs/docs/00_fuse/03_features/06_charts.md

 <TabItem value="line" label="Line" >

-> Line charts are best suited for trend-based visualizations of data over a period of time.
+> Line charts are best suited for trend-based visualisations of data over a period of time.
 With line charts, the emphasis is on the continuation or the flow of the values (a trend).

 <zero-card style={{backgroundColor: "#101628", padding: "4px"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Line Chart</b></h4>